nmdp-bioinformatics/gtr-typing-forms/README.md

 Other libraries or filetypes used to help construct the views, such as javascript, css, or images, can be stored within the assets directory [here](HGTR/assets)

 #### Walk-Through

+Below is a walk-through of a typical use-case of the website and how the components of the framework interact.

 ##### Home Page